What It's Really Like To Be Polyamorous In Hollywood

-Nico Tortorella, best known for his role as Josh on Younger, just opened up about what it's like being a polyamorist.
+Nico Tortorella, best known for his role as Josh on US TV show Younger, just opened up about what it's like being a polyamorist.
 According to People, Tortorella, who identifies as pansexual, has been in an 11-year polyamorous relationship with “fitness and lifestyle entrepreneur” Bethany Meyers.

 Advertisement